In Greater New Haven, the town of East Haven is a matter of minutes east of its big sister, but very much its own place.

 Back on the east shore of New Haven Harbor you can explore a historic site flanked by a U.S.Coast Guard Station and a U.S. Armed Services Reserve Center.

-Black Rock Fort was constructed in 1776 on a rocky outcrop to defend the harbour from the British.
+Black Rock Fort was constructed in 1776 on a rocky outcrop to defend the harbor from the British.

-It fulfilled this role in 1779 during Tryon’s Raid, when a contingent of just 19 men forced a 3,000-strong British force to reroute their landing point for New Haven to West Haven and Lighthouse Point.
+It fulfilled this role in 1779 during Tryon’s Raid.
+In that encounter a contingent of just 19 men forced a 3,000-strong British force to reroute their landing point for New Haven to West Haven and Lighthouse Point.

-Between 1807 and 1812 the defence was reconstructed as Fort Nathan Hale, and after falling into decay in the 20th century the site was restored then rededicated in 1976.
-You’ll see the earthwork ramparts, drawbridge, moat, powder magazines and a deep, bombproof bunker.
+Between 1807 and 1812 the defense was reconstructed as Fort Nathan Hale, and after falling into decay in the 20th century the site was restored then rededicated in 1976.
+I had a blast exploring the earthwork ramparts, drawbridge, moat, powder magazines, and a deep, bombproof bunker.

-Standing on the grounds is a cast of the famous statue of American spy Nathan Hale (1755-1776) by Bela Pratt, depicting the hero awaiting execution with his hands tied behind his back.
+Standing on the grounds is a cast of the famous statue of American spy Nathan Hale (1755-1776) by Bela Pratt.
+It depicts the hero awaiting execution with his hands tied behind his back.

 12. Alling Memorial Golf Club

-A well-regarded public course, Alling Memorial Golf Club is an unpretentious but well-maintained place to play a round.
+A well-regarded public course, Alling Memorial Golf Club is an unpretentious but pristine place to play a round.

-The 18-hole course is not to be taken lightly though, as the tee positions can be deceptive, the fairways are narrow and bordered by hazards, and the neatly-trimmed greens are quick.
+The 18-hole course is not to be taken lightly though, as the tee positions can be deceptive.
+The fairways are also narrow and bordered by hazards, while the neatly-trimmed greens are always quick.

-Occasionally you’ll be greeted by heart-warming views, particularly from the elevated tee on the par 3 tenth hole.
+Occasionally you’ll be greeted by heart-warming views.
+In particular, I was wowed by the security from the elevated tee on the par-3 #10.

-The club dates back to 1930 and has staged USGA, Connecticut PGA and Connecticut Golf Association tournaments.
+The club dates back to 1930 and has staged USGA, Connecticut PGA and Connecticut Golf Association tournaments in its day.

 13. Farm River State Park